gravitational/careers/challenges/systems/challenge-2.md

   holding a mutex and making a network call without timeouts in place.
 Be extra careful with networking and sync primitives.
 * Unstructured code.
-We've seen candidates leaving commented chunks of code, having one large file with all the code, not having code structure at all.
+We've seen candidates leaving commented chunks of code, having one large file with all the code, or not having code structure at all.
 * Not communicating.
 Some candidates have submitted all their code to the master branch without raising pull requests, which does not give us the ability to provide feedback on the various implementation phases.
 We are a